apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 Check the URI.
 If using a third-party store, verify that you've configured the client to talk to the specific server in `fs.s3a.endpoint`.

+#### <a name="preconditions_unmet"></a> `RemoteFileChangedException`: `Constraints of request were unsatisfiable`

+This error surfaces when the S3 endpoint returns the HTTP error code 412 on a request.

+This happens during a copy/rename when the etag of the source file changed partway through the copy (when a large file is being copied), or between the HEAD request to probe for the existence of the file and the actual COPY request being initiated.

+It may also surface if a file had just overwritten an existing file, and, due to AWS S3's eventual consistency, the HEAD request returned a different version of the file than the COPY command.

+Fixes

+1. Don't change files while they are being copied.
+1. Don't rename files or directories immediately after they've been written to/under.

 ## Other Issues

 ### <a name="logging"></a> Enabling low-level logging